Cyborg117/QREdge/README.md

 ![logo](https://user-images.githubusercontent.com/33039708/142150723-104fcc80-b073-4bf4-9ae0-40096ce88a1c.JPG)

-A Small Program in Python made using Tkinter and using qrickit API to quickly generate stylish QR codes.
+QREdge is a Small Program in Python made using Tkinter and using qrickit API to quickly generate stylish QR codes.

 ** Everything is Native so no extra files are required **